Tip #1: Think about ranges and frequencies, not specific hands

 Tip #6: Fold when you’re likely to be beaten

 Is folding a great hand fun when you know you’re beaten?
 Not at all.
-But is it profitable in the long run?
+But is it profitable in the long run ?
 Absolutely.
-Every dollar saved with a good fold is as valuable as every dollar won by betting.
+In any poker game, every dollar saved with a good fold is as valuable as every dollar won by betting.
+Making good folds is not the most satisfying experience in poker, but you would rather lose a small or medium pot than a big one.

 Yet, laying down a good hand when you should is one of the hardest things to do, sometimes even for professional players.
 Human beings tend to be curious and you can’t win the pot by folding.
 Rest assured: You actually can outplay the other player by folding in a spot where he would pay you off, if the cards were reversed.
 You might lose an individual hand, but you will win the war by playing better than your opponent.